bmwshop/simplecluster/README.md

 ```

-To remove the cluster, similarly, you run
+To deprovision the cluster, similarly, you run

 ```
 ./unmake_cluster.sh